Data about number of children with Cerebral Palsy may lead to additional research

 CEREBRAL PALSY LAWYERS

 While the development of cerebral palsy can be caused by a variety of factors, in some cases the condition is directly linked to a medical mistake made by a hospital, doctor or nurse at the time of birth or during prenatal care.
-The Cerebral Palsy lawyers at Saiontz, Kirk & Miles, P.A. investigate potential claims on behalf of families of children with CP to help determine if financial compensation may be available.
+The Cerebral Palsy lawyers at Saiontz & Kirk, P.A. investigate potential claims on behalf of families of children with CP to help determine if financial compensation may be available.
 If your child or family member have been diagnosed with cerebral palsy, request a free consultation and claim evaluation.